-Family Dispute Resolution or mediation can assist you and your family to cope with the upheaval of separation and divorce and the challenges of post-separation parenting and property division.
+Family Dispute Resolution or mediation can assist you and your family to cope with the upheaval of separation and divorce.
+This includes decisions for post-separation parenting and/or property division.

-At Positive Solutions, our Family Dispute Resolution Practitioners can assist you by providing helpful information, resources and facilitated negotiation related to parenting, grand parenting, property and financial matters.
+At Positive Solutions, our Family Dispute Resolution Practitioners can assist you by providing helpful information, resources and facilitated negotiation.
+This may relate to parenting, grand parenting, property and financial matters.
 Our child centred service keeps children’s best interests at the core of all negotiations.

 When should I access family dispute resolution or mediation services?

 If you are thinking of separating or have made a decision to separate, you can contact our service to book an appointment with an FDRP who will assist you with information and resources.